Pylons/cartouche/docs/configuration.rst

     If a relative URL, it will be prepended with the Pyramid site root URL.
     *Default:  /edit_account.html (only useful if a utility is configured for the :class:`cartouche.interfaces.IAutoLogin` interface)*

+``cartouche.after_logoug_url``
+    The URL to which users are directed after logging out from the site.
+    If a relative URL, it will be prepended with the Pyramid site root URL.
+    *Default:  /*

 ``cartouche.auto_login_identifier``
     The ID of the ``repoze.who`` authenticator plugin used to auto-login